 We refinanced our remaining high-yield debt over the course of the year by issuing lower coupon bonds and redeeming the outstanding high-yield bonds.
 In February we issued US\$500 million principal amount of 3.000% notes due 2019 and US\$500 million principal amount of 5.200% notes due 2042.
 The net proceeds of the offering, together with cash on hand, were used to redeem all of the approximately US\$530 million outstanding 9.75% senior notes due 2014 and approximately US\$521 million principal amount, or half, of our outstanding 10.75% senior notes due 2019.
-In August we issued \$500 million aggregate principal amount of 2.500% notes due 2018, US\$750 million aggregate principal amount of 3.750% notes due 2023 and US\$500 million aggregate principal amount of 5.400% notes due 2043.
+In August we issued \$500 million aggregate principal amount of 2.500% notes due

+2018, US\$750 million aggregate principal amount of 3.750% notes due 2023 and US\$500 million aggregate principal amount of 5.400% notes due 2043.
 We used the net proceeds of those issuances, together with cash on hand, to fund the redemption of all of our outstanding 10.25% senior notes due 2016 and the remaining outstanding 10.75% senior notes due 2019.

 In June we announced the renewal of our normal course issuer bid for up to 20 million of our Class B subordinate voting shares.
-As at December 31, 2012, we had purchased 3.9 million Class B subordinate voting shares for cancellation pursuant the normal course issuer bid program that expired in June and the renewed program.
+In the year ended December 31, 2012, we had purchased 3.9 million Class B subordinate voting shares for cancellation pursuant the normal course issuer bid programs that were in place during the year.
 In November we announced a 12.5% dividend increase, to \$0.45 per share.

 We continued to focus on development of our various projects in 2012.
 In January 2012 we announced an agreement to acquire SilverBirch Energy Corporation, which held the 50% of the Frontier oil sands development project, including the Equinox property, not owned by Teck.
 In April 2012 the transaction closed, giving Teck full ownership of Frontier and Equinox.
 We filed the Social and Environmental Impact application for the Quebrada Blanca Phase 2 project, but voluntarily withdrew it later in the year in order to allow us to respond to comments and to provide additional information requested by Chilean authorities.
-We currently expect to refile the application in the second quarter of 2013.
 Other developments at our operations include new collective bargaining agreements that were announced in 2012 at our Antamina, Carmen de Andacollo, Quebrada Blanca, Trail and Cardinal River operations.